Information about cookies:

 4. Close the about:preferences page.
 Any changes you’ve made will automatically be saved.

 1. Open the Internet Explorer.

-2. Click the “Tools” button and then click “Internet Options”.
-Click the Privacy tab, and then, under “Settings”, move the slider to the top to block all cookies.
+2. Click the “Tools” button and then select “Internet Options”.
+Select the “Privacy” tab and under “Settings”, select “Advanced”.
+Choose block on both cookie-options.